Keyboard shortcuts

 Marking a field as deferred

-Annotate the field with #[deferred] and wrap its type in Deferred<T>:
+Wrap the field type in Deferred<T>:

 #![allow(unused)]